Fuel Polishing Services

 - Begin with a high-level filter (typically 100 or 50 microns) to remove the largest/heaviest particulate

-- Progressively cycle fuel back into the tank, through progressively smaller filter mesh sizes (50 to 25 to 5 microns), depending on the amount and size of particulate contamination.
+- Progressively cycle fuel product back into the tank, through progressively smaller filter mesh sizes (50 to 25 to 5 microns), depending on the amount and size of particulate contamination.

 - This process of cycling fuel through filters also separates out any water in the bottom of the tank